TheNoobDice/113-1_app_design_and_dev/README.md

-Note the database project is incomplele
+Note the database project is incomplete